 One reason I may not have been drawn to visit Portofino is the schlep you have to endure to get there.
 That actually may be its cachê, again, quite like St. Tropez.
 You have to really want to get there.
 You either go by train to Santa Margherita Ligure and trudge along by bus, which should take 18 minutes, but good luck in summer.
-Or from Santa Margherita, you go by taxi or boat.
+Or from Santa Margherita Ligure, you go by taxi or boat.
 If you have friends in high places, you arrive by yacht.
 Portofino reminded me so much of St. Tropez that I thought I should see it for myself.

 Along the Ligurian Coast

-Any rate, I was invited to stay with friends in Ruta, just on the other side of Genova.
+I was invited to stay with friends in Ruta, just on the other side of Genova.
 I hadn’t seen them in years, and didn’t know where Ruta was.
-But knowing it was just on the other side of Genova, meant it wasn’t a long journey from home.
+But since it is just on the other side of Genova, that meant it’s not a long journey from home.

-I took the train to Recco where they picked me up, and we headed to their place in the wilderness.
+I took the train to Recco where they picked me up, and we drove to their place in the wilderness.
 It was a beautiful, little place within a secluded, wooded complex.
 In fact, you couldn’t see it from the road.
 You enter the driveway and go down a steep, winding decline to arrive at the complex.
-Continue down a dozen steps and there was a communal swimming pool flanked by imposing, cliche Cyprus trees, and the Med in front of me.
+Continue down a dozen steps and there was a communal swimming pool flanked by imposing, cliche Cyprus trees, and the Mediterranean Sea in front of me.